pypmc/pypmc/doc/introduction.rst

 algorithm itself.
 We profiled the program and transferred the relevant loops from python to compiled C code via cython.

-The code is designed such that it does not get into the users way;
+The code is designed such that it does not get into the user's way;
 full control over how individual components interact is a major design goal.